AdobeDocs/cc-everywhere/src/pages/guides/changelog/index.md

 Embed SDK v1 and v2 will reach end of life by the **May 12th, 2025**.
 After this date, they will no longer be supported.
 Please upgrade to the latest SDK version to avoid disruption.
 Refer to our [Migration Guide](../concepts/migration_v3_v4.md) for detailed instructions.

+## 2025-05-15

+### Added

+#### Unlocked new Edit Image v2 experience

+- [**`CCEverywhere.module.editImage()`**](../../v4/sdk/src/workflows/3p/ModuleWorkflow/classes/ModuleWorkflow.md): Introduced a new Edit Image v2 experience, rearchitected to deliver significantly improved performance and a better user experience.

+**Key Features:**

+- **Reduced load times** in the range of 35% to 50%.
+- **Reduced memory consumption** by 35%.
+- **New modular UI** with improved user experience and implementation of the new Adobe Spectrum 2 design system.

+The new Edit Image v2 experience is available now, with no additional configuration required.
+Check out our [this page](../concepts/edit-image-v2.md) to learn more.

 ## [4.28.19] 2025-05-05

 ### Added